 - "Tomorrow Is Mine" from the film Cabaret expresses faith that the future will belong to the protagonist.

-- Bob Marley has several songs in this vain, "No Woman, No Cry", being the most famous example, where he comforts a woman with the assuration that "everything is going to be alright".
+- Bob Marley also wrote a lot of songs giving hope for a better future, "No Woman, No Cry", being the most famous example, where he comforts a woman with the assuration that "everything is going to be alright".
+"Hallelujah Time", "Get Up Stand Up", "Small Axe" and "Put It On" also fall in this category.

 - The end of Uncle Vanya has Sonya delivering a monologue to her Uncle about how though their life sucks now, it will be better in Heaven, and they will finally get to rest.